5 Tips for Cleaning Your Mac

 Advertisement

 It is extremely important when cleaning a laptop keyboard to use as little moisture as possible, since the keys sit right on top of the main components of the computer's hardware and any excess moisture could drip down the sides of the keys and cause water damage.
-Once you've gone over everything with a disinfectant, go over it one more time with a water-dampened cloth to remove any excess cleanser that could damage the finish.
+Once you've gone over everything with a disinfectant, go over it one more time with a slightly damp cloth to remove any excess cleanser that could damage the finish.

-2: De-gritting Your Laptop Trackpad
+Tip #2: De-gritting Your Laptop Trackpad

 The trackpad on your MacBook is a very delicate and should be treated with extreme care when cleaning.
 Apple strongly warns against using any type of cleaning solution on the trackpad [source: Apple.com].
 This includes window cleaner, alcohol and ammonia.
 Instead, simply use water on a barely damp, lint-free soft cloth and wipe off any excess moisture with a clean, dry cloth of the same material.

 If your white MacBook trackpad has become discolored, there may be a solution.
-Although Apple does not actually suggest the technique on its support site, some techies recommend using a Mr. Clean Magic eraser to gently rub away the grit and return it to its original white luster.
+Although Apple does not actually suggest the technique on its support site, some techies recommend using a Mr. Clean Magic Eraser to gently rub away the grit and return it to its original white luster.

 Advertisement

-1: Making Your Screen Shine
+Tip #1: Making Your Screen Shine

 Your Mac desktop or laptop's screen is just as delicate as the Mac trackpad.
 To clean it, you should use a soft, lint-free cloth that is just slightly damp with water.
 Apple warns against using glass cleaners like Windex or other products that contain alcohol.
 It's best to just use a clean cloth with a small amount of water.
 Be very careful because if excess moisture from your cloth gets into the microphone, camera, or other crevices, you could ruin them, or the computer.

-If your screen isn't coming clean enough with just water, you can try a screen cleaner specifically designed to clean Mac screens -- Monster iClean.
+If your screen isn't coming clean enough with just water, you can try a screen cleaner specifically designed to clean Mac screens — Monster iClean.
 It's available at the Apple Store and is the only cleaner and cloth designed to be safe for Mac screens.

 Advertisement